 Do you have children at university ?
 If you do, I feel your pain.
 When my eldest daughter left for university I felt as though my world had caved in.
 My first born, whom had been by my side for eighteen wonderful years, left our home on a sunny September day for university in Manchester.
 I was inconsolable for many weeks.
 I often sat in her bedroom feeling like I had lost my best friend.
 Although I still had other children at home, the house was empty without her infectious laugh and our late night chats.

-So when The Unibox contacted me asking me to look at their product I did so with a little excitement as I know, as a mother, how important it is to still feel like you are caring for your son or daughter while they are away.
+So when The Unibox contacted me asking me to look at their product I did so with a little excitement.
+I know, as a mother, how important it is to still feel like you are caring for your son or daughter while they are away.

 I received February’s box so I shall review that here, but please bear in mind each box is different each month.
 The first item I pulled out of the box was a very smart looking travel mug.
-This is perfect for students who are rushing from one lecture to another ( and let’s face it, students are often late for lectures !)
+This is perfect for students who are rushing from one lecture to another.
+Let’s face it, students are often late for lectures !
 This travel mug is an exclusive design and is very on trend and I think any student would be very happy to receive this.

 A rather nice and thoughtful addition to the box is a multi vitamin oral spray by Better You.
 I think of all the products in the box this is my favourite.
 How many of us worry that our children are not eating well as soon as they leave home ?
-By ensuring that your son or daughter has access to an easy to take multi vitamin like this, then you can be more reassured that they are getting nutrients in some form or other.
+If your son or daughter has access to an easy to take multi vitamin like this, then you can be reassured that they are getting nutrients in some form or other.

 Keeping on the theme of health and well being, also included in the box is a lovely handmade soap by Faith In Nature.
-This is a full size soap infused with essential oils and is a natural product and would be well appreciated by anyone.
+This is a full size natural soap infused with essential oils and would be well appreciated by anyone.
 And at least, as a parent, you know they are getting washed each day !
 Also in the box comes a pen ( welcomed by any student ) and a very useful mini magazine.
-The magazine is full of interesting information such as recipes, budgeting tips and even advice on how to recycle your Unibox box and make it into a piggy bank !
+The magazine is full of interesting information such as recipes and budgeting tips.
+You can even get advice on how to recycle your Unibox box and make it into a piggy bank !

-Please visit their website for more information and if you hurry there is a 15% discount if you use the code UNIBOX15 ( this discount is offered at the time of writing and may not be available when you visit the website ) http://www.theunibox.com
+Please visit their website for more information.
+There is a 15% discount if you use the code UNIBOX15 ( this discount is offered at the time of writing and may not be available when you visit the website ) http://www.theunibox.com

 I hope you enjoyed this review of The Unibox.
 Please let me know if you have used The Unibox before and what your thoughts were.